voxpupuli/puppet-googleauthenticator/README.md

 You can setup new modes by adding googleauthenticator::pam::mode definitions, for example:

-    googleauthenticator::pam::mode {'sysadmin':
+    googleauthenticator::pam::mode {
+      'sysadmin':
         # Only ask for a token if users are in the sysadmin group
-      condition => 'user ingroup sysadmin',
+        condition => 'user ingroup sysadmin';
-    }

-    googleauthenticator::pam::mode {'optional-users':
+      'optional-users':
         # Users with a UID above 1000 don't need a token
         succeed_if => 'uid > 1000',
         # It's ok to not have a ~/.google_authenticator file
-      nullok     => true,
+        nullok     => true;
+    }

+    googleauthenticator::pam::mode {['joe','foo']:
+      mode => 'sysadmin',
     }

 Note